Deaf Studies Deaf Educ (DSDE)

 Department: College of Fine Arts and Comm

-This course is the first in a two course sequence learning about quantitative design and the statistics that are used within those designs.
+This course focuses on learning about quantitative designs and the statistics that are used within those designs.
 Graphic analysis of results will be presented.
 Next, descriptive statistics will be covered.
-Independent variables, dependent variables and type I and type II errors will be covered.
-Survey methods will be rpesented in conjunction with discussions about measures of central tendency, standard deviations and correlations.
+Independent variables, dependent variables, and type I and type II errors will be covered.
+Survey methods will be presented in conjunction with discussions about measures of central tendency, standard deviations, and correlations.
 Then inferential statistics will be introduced with discussions of true versus quasi experimental designs.
-T-Tests and ANOVA will be rpesented as the ways to analyze these designs.
+T-Tests and ANOVA will be presented as the ways to analyze these designs..

 Restriction(s):